-- Keep the shutter button pressed halfway and press the ◀ button. - ► The focus locks and AFL appears on the screen.
+- Keep the shutter button pressed halfway and press the ◀ button. - ► The focus locks and AFL appears on the screen. - Compose the scene and shoot.

 Shooting with Servo AF

 While the shutter button is pressed halfway, the focus and exposure will continue to adjust, allowing you to take pictures of moving subjects without missing a shot.